elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 ### Unit tests

-Testing React component that use the injectI18n higher-order component is more complicated because `injectI18n()` creates a wrapper component around the component defined in the app.
+Testing React component that uses the `injectI18n` higher-order component is more complicated because `injectI18n()` creates a wrapper component around the original component.

-Shallow rendering only tests one level deep and we want to test the rendering of the component defined for the app, so we need to access it via the wrapper's `WrappedComponent` property.
+With shallow rendering only top level component is rendered, that is a wrapper itself, not the original component.
+Since we want to test the rendering of the original component, we need to access it via the wrapper's `WrappedComponent` property.
 Its value will be the component we passed into `injectI18n()`.

 When testing such component, use the `shallowWithIntl` helper function defined in `test_utils/enzyme_helpers` and pass the component's `WrappedComponent` property to render the wrapped component.
-This will shallow render the component with Enzyme and inject the necessary context and props to use the intl mock defined in test_utils/mocks/intl.
+This will shallow render the component with Enzyme and inject the necessary context and props to use the `intl` mock defined in `test_utils/mocks/intl`.

 Use the `mountWithIntl` helper function to mount render the component.